INXS: 1990–1997: From X to Elegantly Wasted

 In October 1990, INXS released X which was produced by Chris Thomas.
 The album peaked at No. 3 in Australia, No. 5 in the US, No. 2 in the UK, No. 5 in Switzerland and No. 10 in Sweden.
 It followed in the same vein as Kick, and added harmonica to some songs.
 X scored hits with "Suicide Blonde" and "Disappear" (both Top 10 in the US).
 "Suicide Blonde" peaked at No. 2 in Australia, No. 11 in the UK and in Switzerland.
 Other singles from X were "Bitter Tears" and "By My Side", which had less chart success.

 INXS performed at Wembley Stadium on 13 July 1991, during their "Summer XS" tour stop in London to a sold-out audience of 74,000 fans.
 This performance was recorded and filmed to become Live Baby Live, a live album that was released in November 1991 and peaked in the Top 30 in the Australia and UK album charts.
 The album had less success on The Billboard 200.
-A video version of the album was also released under the same title.

 This concert was the band's most well-attended show of all time; according to a 2017 article by Paul Donoughue of ABC.net.au, it "solidified [INXS's] place in pop history".

 On 28 March 1992, INXS performed at the controversial Concert for Life at Centennial Park in Sydney (a fundraiser for the Victor Chang Cardiac Research Centre), and other performers included Crowded House, Yothu Yindi, Jenny Morris, Diesel, Ratcat, and Def FX.
 Due to inclement weather, the expected attendance of 100,000 never came through, and the event only raised $500,000.